Large neutrino mass in cosmology and keV sterile neutrino dark matter from a dark sector: Relaxing the cosmological neutrino mass bound due to a light dark sector

 At temperatures below $m_\psi$, the $2 \leftrightarrow 2$ conversions between $\psi$, $\chi$ and $X$ will freeze-out, resulting in a slight increase in the $\chi$ population as well as determining the DM relic abundance.
 A schematic illustration of this mechanism is shown in fig.~\ref{fig:mechanism} for a chosen set of benchmark values, that allows us to relax the bound on the sum of neutrino masses by a factor $n_\nu/n_\nu^{\rm SM} \approx 0.2$.
 In the next section, we present a UV complete model to realize this mechanism.
+The parameter space of the scenario is rather constrained by various astrophysical and cosmological bounds, which we discuss in Sec.~\ref{sec:ps}.
+In general, dark sector--neutrino interactions such as $\nu\bar{\nu} \leftrightarrow X$ are potentially also subject to some constraints from the laboratory experiments, e.g., involving decays of SM particles such as mesons ($\pi^\pm ,K^\pm$), $\tau$ leptons and $Z_0, W^\pm$ gauge bosons, which we discuss at the end of Sec.~\ref{sec:model}.